A Guide to Promoting Your Blog Through Guest Posts

 – Look through your RSS reader at the feeds you subscribe to.
 Try to find ones that you enjoy reading and that may be a good fit with your writing.

-– Visit Technorati and take a look at the authority and rank of blogs that you have found.
+– Take a look at the authority and rank of blogs that you have found.
 This will give you an idea of the impact that this blog has, and an idea of what type of exposure it would give you.

 – Look to see if the blog has posted their number of subscribers via FeedBurner or a similar service.